stepintoswift/stepintoswift.github.io/index.md

 As I learn new things, remember something I wish was explained to me when I was starting out or, come across a particular problem I have solved in my current role as an iOS Engineer, I will add it to this site to hopefully help others who may have been in my shoes at some stage of their career.

-I believe in helping others without seeking self promotion or gain so the content will always be free.
+I believe in helping others without seeking self promotion or gain, so the content will always be free.
 I hope that you enjoy and find this site useful.

 _Step Into Swift is a work in progress at the moment as I get my head around [Jekyll](https://jekyllrb.com/) and [GitHub Pages](https://pages.github.com/) so please forgive the lack of articles._